MehrdadKianiOsh/Data-Science-and-Machine-Learning/README.md

 # Data-Science-and-Machine-Learning

-This is a epfl course given by prof. Jean-Philippe Forestier
+This is a EPFL course given by prof. Jean-Philippe Forestier